Cover Letter Misconception

 Treat the cover letter with the same respect as the resume and ensure it is professionally formatted, properly addressed, and targeted in content.
-Even better, ditch the old-fashioned dense paragraph cover letter approach and write something that stands out with easily digestible and well-tailored bullet points and succinct sell points (see an example on my Samples page).
+Even better, ditch the old-fashioned dense paragraph cover letter approach and write something that stands out with easily digestible and well-tailored bullet points and succinct sell points.

 Basically, don’t blow your chances at your dream job by ignoring an important piece of the job application.
 Remember that the job search involves investment on all levels….with the resume and cover letter being just one part of the process.
 Get a full list of job search success steps here.